andremarcondesteixeira/learning-playground/Propagation Networks/Article Summary.md

 Computation is arranged as a network of Propagators connected through Cells.

-Propagators make computations and propagate data to the netowrk through Cells.
+Propagators make computations and propagate data to the netowrk through Cells, by storing and reading data into and from Cells.

 Cells store data received from Propagators.
+Cells are responsible for keeping their own internal state consistent.

+## 2.2 We Simulate the Network until Quiescence

+The network will be computed until there is nothing more to do.

+## 2.3 Cells Accumulate Information

+Cells progressively accumulate information about a value, instead of just storing the value itself.
+Note that this does not mean "storing multiple values", but "accumulating partial information until the value is known".

+The information can be incomplete and can come from multiple sources and directions in the network.
+The cell can ask its propagators to search for more information about the value until the value is known.

+### 2.3.1 Why don't cells store values?

+The article gives one example why: It would force the language designer to make an arbitrary choice about what to do when a propagator tries to store a value in a non-empty cell that is different from the current value, and this choice could specialize the system to some purpose that might be incompatible with the way other propagation systems work.